Jacob-Walton/discord-bot-templates/README.md

 # Discord Bot Templates

 Collection of Discord bot templates I use for different frameworks.
+Still very much a WIP.